cncf/clomonitor/README.md

 ## Projects

 [clomonitor.io](https://clomonitor.io) lists most of the projects in the [CNCF](https://www.cncf.io/projects/) and [LF AI & DATA](https://lfaidata.foundation/projects/) foundations.
-If you notice that a project that belongs to any of those foundations is missing or has some incorrect or missing information, please feel free to open a PR.
+If you notice that a project that belongs to any of those foundations is missing or has some incorrect or missing information, please feel free to submit a pull request with your suggested changes.
 The YAML data files for the registered foundations can be found in this repository, at the [/data](https://github.com/cncf/clomonitor/tree/main/data) path. **CLOMonitor** checks periodically those data files and applies the corresponding changes as needed.

 ## Checks